ohadlivay/obsidian-vault/Ohad/BI_Test.md

 snowflake and star schema - will ask about this.

 3 types (slowly changing dimensions) which is best -  snowflake or star (snowflake best because thinner added row)

+elt vs etl
+elt advantage is by demand transformation since it is expensive to transform. more in lecture.

+schema matching (!)

+confusion matrix like F-score (bring these formulas to test!)